 |

-Tip: Amtrak trains typically don't keep to the schedule.
+Tip: Amtrak trains may not keep to the schedule.

 When you plan your overall trip itinerary, don't make closely-timed connections